conradakunga/Blog/_posts/2023-03-28-how-to-use-c-list-pattern-matching-practically.md

 1. Check the length
 1. Depending on the length construct the appropriate `Actress` object

-The beauty and elegance of list patters is **it can all be done in one step**.
+The beauty and elegance of list patterns is **it can all be done in one step**.

 Our complete program is as follow: